girlscript/winter-of-contributing/Competitive_Programming/C++/Array/MaxMinProductSubset.md

 A better approach to the given statement would be to using fundamental principle of counting and simple math-theory on the elements and checking teh count of positive or negetive or zeros present in the array and hence proceeding with those use-cases and border-cases accordingly :

-#### For maximum product :
+### For maximum product :

+`Case 1:`

-**Case 1:** If there are no negetive elements in the array then it is simply the product of all elements such that **array[index]>0**.
+    If there are no negetive elements in the array then it is simply the product of all elements such that `array[index]>0`.

-Example:
-arr[] = {2,6,4,5} = (2x6x4x5) = 240
+    Example :  arr[] = {2,6,4,5} = (2x6x4x5) = 240

+`Case 2:`

-**Case 2:** If there are some negetive elements in the array then we have some subcases to explore ahead :) 1.
-Say we have X negetive values present then if X is even then just blindly multiply them to the positive non zero values if any:
+    If there are some negetive elements in the array then we have some subcases to explore ahead.

+    1.Say we have X negetive values present then if X is even then multiply them to the positive non zero values if any, consider this example for a better preview:

-Example : arr[] = {-2,-4,-1,-5,3,4,0} = 480 2.
-But say the frequencies of those X negetive values is odd then starts the real issue :)
+    Example : arr[] = {-2,-4,-1,-5,3,4,0} = 480

+    2. But say the frequencies of those X negetive values is odd then starts the real issue.

-Example : arr[] = {-2,-1,-5,-3,-7,4,6} = Here we have to select the closet even number to the frequency of negetive values that have highest absolute value each, here it shall be -2,-3,-5,-7 as optimal choice hence -2x-3x-5x-7x4x6 = 5040
+        Example : arr[] = {-2,-1,-5,-3,-7,4,6} = 2x-3x-5x-7x4x6 = 5040

+        Here we have to select the closet even number to the frequency of negetive values that have highest absolute value each here -2,-3,-5,-7 shall be an optimal choice.

-#### For minimum product :
+### For minimum product :

+`Case 1:`

-**Case 1:** If there are no negetive elements in the array then it is simply printing the smallest element such that **array[index]>=0**.
+    If there are no negetive elements in the array then it is simply printing the smallest element such that `array[index]>=0`, consider the following example .

-Example:
-arr[] = {2,6,4,5} = 2
+    Example : arr[] = {2,6,4,5} = 2

+`Case 2:`

-**Case 2:** If there are some negetive elements in the array then we have some subcases to explore ahead :) 1.
-Say we have X negetive values present then if X is odd then just blindly multiply them to the positive non zero values if any:
+    If there are some negetive elements in the array then we have some subcases to explore ahead
+    1. Say we have X negetive values present then if X is odd then just blindly multiply them to the positive non zero values if any, consider the follwing example :

-Example : arr[] = {-2,-4,-1,-5,-3,4,0} = -480 2.
-But say the frequencies of those X negetive values is even then we have to select the closet even number to the frequency of negetive values that have highest absolute value each , Example : arr[] = {-2,-5,-3,-7,4,6} = Here , here it shall be -3,-5,-7 as optimal choice hence -3x-5x-7x4x6 = 2520
+    Example : arr[] = {-2,-4,-1,-5,-3,4,0} = -480.

+    2. But say the frequencies of those X negetive values is even then we have to select the closet even number to the frequency of negetive values that have highest absolute value each , consider the following example :

+    Example : arr[] = {-2,-5,-3,-7,4,6} = -3x-5x-7x4x6 = 2520.

+    Here , here -3,-5,-7 shall optimal choice.

-## Implementation Of the Code in C++ 💡:
+## Implementation Of the new approach Code in C++ 💡:

 ```c++
 //Function Takes in an array and its size as parameters